DJDoubleD/QobuzApiSharp/README.md

 ## Endpoint method calls

 All available endpoints and their methods are available in the QobuzApiService class.
 Every attempt is made to keep the QobuzApiService well documented in the code using c# XML comments, so please refer to the internal documentation for more info.

+## Disclaimer & Legal
+I will not be responsible for how you use QobuzApiSharp.

+This library DOES NOT include...
+- Code to bypass Qobuz's region restrictions.
+- Qobuz app IDs or secrets.

+QobuzApiSharp does not publish any of Qobuz's private secrets or app IDs.
+It contains regular expressions and other code to dynamically grab them from Qobuz's web player's *publicly available*  JavaScript, which is not rehosted, but grabbed client side.
+Scraping public data is not a violation of the Computer Fraud and Abuse Act (USA) according to the Ninth Court of Appeals, [case # 17-16783](http://cdn.ca9.uscourts.gov/datastore/opinions/2019/09/09/17-16783.pdf) (see page 29).

+QobuzApiSharp uses the Qobuz API, but is not endorsed, certified or otherwise approved in any way by Qobuz.

+Qobuz brand and name is the registered trademark of its respective owner.

+QobuzApiSharp has no partnership, sponsorship or endorsement with Qobuz.

+By using QobuzApiSharp, you agree to the following: http://static.qobuz.com/apps/api/QobuzAPI-TermsofUse.pdf